rizdaprasetya/mt-alt-doc/en/core-api/bank-transfer.md

 </details>

 ## 1. Send Transaction Data to API Charge
-API request should be done from **Merchant’s backend** to acquire `va_number` which will need to proceed to next step, opening 3DS authentication page by providing payment information.
+API request should be done from **Merchant’s backend** to acquire `va_number`.
 There are several components that are required:

 Requirement | Description
 --- | ---